Building a Model for Returns

 A geometric version of the binomial model was introduced by Cox, Ross, and Rubinstein (1979) in 1979 to price options.
 I’ll refer to it as the Geometric Binomial Random Walk (GBRW).
 They also demonstrated that this option pricing method converges on the Black-Scholes-Merton solution.
 We won’t be pricing options here, but we’ll use a similar convergence technique to study and extend our stock price model.

-In the GBRW model, the asset price StS_t rises to uStu \cdot S_t with probability pp or falls to vStv \cdot S_t in a single time step2.
+In the GBRW model, the asset price StS_t rises to uStu \cdot S_t with probability pp or falls to vStv \cdot S_t in a single time step.

 This is simply a generalization of the Roulette game from above.

-One time step is not enough for our needs – we need to develop a procedure for extending the model to timescales larger and smaller than Δt\Delta t so we can examine the statistics.
+One time step is not enough for our needs – we need to develop a procedure for extending the model to time scales larger and smaller than Δt\Delta t so we can examine the statistics2.

 We begin by examining a simpler case: the Arithmetic Binomial Random Walk (ABRW).